The Garden Grazer

 • Salt: I use fine grain salt for this recipe.
 You can also add black pepper to taste if desired.

-Overhead view of fresh ingredients in a food processor before blending
+Overhead view of preparing hummus ingredients in a food processor before blending

 Customizing